Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate: Methods

 \section{Methods}

-Our approach involves three primary components: synthetic TC downscaling, hydrodynamic simulation, and statistical analysis incorporating bias correction.
-These components are discussed in this section.

-\subsection{Synthetic TC downscaling}
+\subsection{Synthetic TC Downscaling}

-We use a statistical-deterministic downscaling technique to create sets of synthetic TCs that affect Bangladesh~\cite{emanuel2006statistical,emanuel2008hurricanes}.
+We use a statistical-physical downscaling technique to create sets of synthetic TCs that affect Bangladesh~\cite{emanuel2006statistical,emanuel2008hurricanes}.
 The method uses thermodynamic and kinematic statistics from gridded global reanalyses or climate models to produce many synthetic TCs.
-Initially, we synthetically generate large-scale environmental factors such as potential intensity, wind shear, humidity, and ocean thermal stratification from gridded global reanalyses or climate models.
-These factors are created as a Fourier series of random phases in time, and they are constrained to have accurate monthly means, variances, and covariance with a geostrophic turbulence power-law distribution of the kinetic energy spectrum.
+Initially, we synthetically generate wind time series at 250hPa and 850hPa levels as a Fourier series of random phases and a geostrophic turbulence power-law distribution of the kinetic energy spectrum constrained to have accurate monthly means, variances, and covariance.
+We obtain these statistics and large-scale environmental factors such as potential intensity, wind shear, humidity, and ocean thermal stratification from gridded global reanalyses or climate models.

 The time-evolving environment is seeded randomly in space and time with warm-core vortices drawn from a Gaussian distribution of peak wind speeds centered at 12 m/s (25 knots).
-These seed vortices are then propagated forward with a weighted average of synthesized winds at the 250 and 850 hPa levels, according to the beta-and-advection model~\cite{holland1982tropical}.
-The intensity of the vortices is then calculated deterministically using the Coupled Hurricane Intensity Prediction System (CHIPS) model~\cite{emanuel2004environmental}, which phrases the dynamics in angular momentum coordinates that allow for very high spatial resolution in the storm core.
+Seed vortices propagate forward with a weighted average of synthesized winds at the 250 and 850 hPa levels, according to the beta-and-advection model~\cite{holland1982tropical}.
+We then calculate the intensity of the vortices deterministically following the track using the Coupled Hurricane Intensity Prediction System (CHIPS) model~\cite{emanuel2004environmental}, which phrases the dynamics in angular momentum coordinates that allow for very high spatial resolution in the storm core.
+The thermodynamic input to the intensity model includes monthly mean potential intensity, along with 600 hPa temperature and specific humidity, derived from global climate models.
 The intensity model also accounts for salinity effects on density, affecting TC potential intensity, since the BoB has strong salinity gradients, especially in summer~\cite{emanuel_tropical_2021}.
-The storms used here are identical to the ones used in the cyclone study~\cite{emanuel_tropical_2021}.
+The storms used here are identical to the ones used in the cyclone study~\cite{emanuel_tropical_2021}, with additional storms generated to model the SSP2-4.5 and SSP3-7.0 scenarios.